StephenJD/Life-For-Liberia/content/en/01_Apprentice-Training/03_Discipleship Landmarks/D4 Only Jesus_Discipleship Landmarks_m.md

 translationKey: D4 Only Jesus
 summary: "Luke 9:57-62 Foxes have holes

-<br>Matthew 10:37-39 Anyone who loves their father..."
+Matthew 10:37-39 Anyone who loves their father..."
 weight: 6
 ---
 # D4 Only Jesus